Low-calorie weight management programmes

 The first year results are hugely promising.
 They show that it’s possible for some people to put their Type 2 diabetes into remission using a low-calorie, diet-based, weight management programme, delivered by their GP.
-Almost half (45.6%) of those who took part in the programme were in remission after a year.
+Almost half (45.6 per cent) of those who took part in the programme were in remission after a year.

 The study found there was a close link between Type 2 diabetes remission and total weight loss.
-86% of people who lost more than 15kg on the programme were in remission after a year, as were 57% of people who lost 10 to 15kg, and 34% who lost 5 to 10kg.
+86 per cent of people who lost more than 15kg on the programme were in remission after a year, as were 57 per cent of people who lost 10–15kg, and 34 per cent who lost 5–10kg.

-In the comparison group, where people had the best diabetes care currently available, but didn't try the new weight management approach, only 4% went into remission.
+In the comparison group, where people had the best diabetes care currently available, but didn't try the new weight management approach, only 4 per cent went into remission.

 But what does remission actually mean?
 It’s when blood glucose (or blood sugar) levels are in a normal range again.
 This doesn’t mean diabetes has gone for good.
-It’s still really important for people in remission to get regular healthcare checks, so any complications can be monitored and any signs of Type 2 diabetes coming back can be caught early.
+It’s still really important for people in remission to get regular healthcare checks, so any complications can be monitored and any signs of Type 2 diabetes coming back can be caught early./p>

-In this study, the team defined remission as having blood glucose levels (HbA1c) below 6.5% (48mmol/mol) after 12 months, with at least 2 months without any Type 2 diabetes medications.
+In this study, the team defined remission as having blood glucose levels (HbA1c) below 6.5% (48mmol/mol) after 12 months, with at least two months without any Type 2 diabetes medications.

 Isobel Murray took part in DiRECT and has put her Type 2 diabetes into remission: